Southeast Asian Studies MAIS Handbook

 The Jackson School houses many academic programs, of which the Southeast Asian Studies program is one.
 The variety of programs at the Jackson School provides a wealth of resources, including colloquiums and symposia which bring in outside speakers.
 We hope you will take advantage of them while you are here.

-Your mailbox is in the Graduate Reading Room, Thomson 311.
+Your mailbox is in the Graduate Lounge, Thomson 311.
 Aside from being a good place to study or meet other students, it features 5 computers, a small kitchen with a refrigerator and microwave.
-A more fully-equipped Computer Lab is located in the Jackson School Basement Annex.
-Your UW student card is your ‘key’ to the graduate reading room and the computer lab.
-Be sure to take your card to Mark Haslam, the Jackson School Computer Specialist, so that he can activate your card.
+Please see the Graduate Program Adviser for the entry code for the lounge.

 |Advising and Resources|

 |Graduate Program Coordinator (GPC), Christoph Giebel, Thomson 320, firstname.lastname@example.org

 The GPC is the faculty adviser for the first year of the program and will help students determine a suitable faculty mentor for the second year.
 Students should meet with their faculty adviser at least once a quarter.
 By the fourth quarter in the program, students should establish a Supervisory Committee to advise completing the final requirements of the program.